Rambalac/ACDDokanNet/Readme.md

 - For developing
     * VS 2015
-    * .NET 4.6
+    * .NET 4.5

 Warning
 -------
-As it's say Gamma version it may crush together with your OS and/or (really it should not, but...) damage files in your Amazon Cloud Drive.
+As it's Beta version it may crush together with your OS and/or (really it should not, but...) damage files in your Amazon Cloud Drive.
+Use it on your one risk.

 News
 ----
+### 2015-12-28
+* First release!
+* GUI for settings
+* Many fixes
+* Limit for file size in disk cache and total cache size.
+Other files cached only in memory.

 ### 2015-12-20
 * New files upload - done
 * Files read cached - done